slzhffktm/go-http-test/README.md

 ## Example Usage

+To see real life example, you can check it out in the [/examples folder](/examples)

-Here's an example of how you can use go-http-test to test an HTTP endpoint that returns a predefined response:
+Here's a short example of how you can use go-http-test to test an HTTP endpoint that returns a predefined response:

 ```go
 package main_test